dotnet/EntityFramework.Docs/entity-framework/core/querying/how-query-works.md

       * If so, the existing entity is returned <sup>(1)</sup>
       * If not, a new entity is created and returned

-<sup>(1)</sup> No tracking queries use weak references to keep track of entities that have already been returned.
+<sup>(1)</sup> No-tracking queries use weak references to keep track of entities that have already been returned.
 If a previous result with the same identity goes out of scope, and garbage collection runs, you may get a new entity instance.

 ## When queries are executed